 Scorbit’s platform allows owners of pinball machines to create venues and machines so other players can find and play them.
 There are tens of thousands of pinball machines from all over the world, and you can choose any one or create one to start building a leaderboard.
 You can view these high score lists at any time, with no limit to the number of entries!

-You and other players near you can claim player slots, automatically placing your chosen display names next to those player numbers in the system for others to see.
+Using the Scorbit app, you and other players near you can claim player slots, automatically placing your chosen display names next to those player numbers in the system for others to see.
 When your game is complete, adding your score to the leaderboard or sharing with your friends is as easy as pressing a button on the game session screen!